 D. Student has not been previously suspended or dismissed from the college under the student code of conduct, dismissed or evicted from CGS or other campus housing program for violations of agreement, or filed unlawful detainer action against me.

-2. If at any time after I have submitted his Agreement I became ineligible under the eligibility criteria states above to reside in CGS, I agree to inform CGS in writing at residencelife@pierce.ctc.edu of my ineligibility within 24 hours of becoming ineligible, and to Check out as described in Section XVII within 72 hours of becoming ineligible, unless I am required to vacate earlier as described in this Agreement.
+2. If at any time after I have submitted his Agreement I became ineligible under the eligibility criteria states above to reside in CGS, I agree to inform CGS in writing at residencelife@pierce.ctc.edu of my ineligibility within 24 hours of becoming ineligible, and to check out as described in Section XVII within 72 hours of becoming ineligible, unless I am required to vacate earlier as described in this Agreement.

 3. Student agrees to keep both their local and permanent addresses and phone numbers current through their student portal, and their erezlife account.